-Glaucoma results from abnormal fluid buildup in your eye.
+Glaucoma results from pressure caused by abnormal fluid buildup in your eye.
 The fluid, called the aqueous humor, gets blocked and cannot flow out of your eye as it’s supposed to do.
-The pressure damages the optic nerve, which works together with your brain to produce sight.
+This pressure damages the optic nerve, which works together with your brain to enable you to see.

 Symptoms may include:

-Dr. Zabarko uses the latest technology to diagnose glaucoma using a visual field test.
-You’ll sit in front of a machine that’s actually a computer, and the technician positions you so that your head doesn’t move during the test.
+Dr. Zabarko uses a visual field test to diagnose glaucoma.
+You sit in front of a machine that’s actually a computer, and the technician positions you so that your head doesn’t move during the test.

 With one eye covered, you stare straight ahead at a bright yellow light.
 During the test, which lasts up to 10 minutes, lights flash at regular intervals off center, and you press a button every time you see a flash of light.
 Then you repeat the test with the other eye.

-Dr. Zabarko also performs additional tests using a microscope and an ophthalmoscope that show a 3-D cross section of all of the parts of your eye to ensure that there are no signs of other diseases.
+Dr. Zabarko also performs additional tests using a microscope and an ophthalmoscope that shows a 3D cross-section of all of the parts of your eye to ensure that there are no signs of other diseases.